 Dr. Katherine A. Quinn is an Assistant Professor of Finance and Technology in the Department of Hospitality & Tourism Management.
 Dr. Quinn is a Certified Hospitality Educator (CHE) and holds certification from the AHLEI in Hotel Industry Analytics (CHIA).
-She received her doctorate in Organizational Leadership from the University of Maryland, Eastern Shore, and her Master of Business Administration degree in Finance from the University of Maryland, Smith School of Science degree in Marketing.
+She received her doctorate in Organizational Leadership from the University of Maryland, Eastern Shore, and her Master of Business Administration degree in Finance from the University of Maryland, Smith School of Business.
+She graduated cum laude from the University of Maryland, where she earned a Bachelor of Science degree in Marketing.
 She is an active member of the International Council on Hotel, Restaurant, & Institutional Education (CHRIE) and is a Life Member and Chapter Officer for the

 Honor Society of Phi Kappa Phi (PKP).
-Her research interests include the role of grit and selfdiscipline in student success, the adoption of e-learning resources to enhance student achievement, and the skills and competencies necessary for successful careers in the hospitality industry.
+Her research interests include the role of grit and self-discipline in student success, the adoption of e-learning resources to enhance student achievement, and the skills and competencies necessary for successful careers in the hospitality industry.